rdfostrich/article-jws2018-ostrich/content/abstract.md

 Nevertheless, useful information is present in or between previous versions.
 <!-- Need         -->
-In order to exploit this historical information in dataset analysis, we need to maintain history in RDF archives.
+In order to exploit this historical information in dataset analysis, we can maintain history in RDF archives.
 Existing approaches either require a lot of storage space, or they expose an insufficiently expressive or efficient interface with respect to querying demands.